 Where the above precautions have failed to secure a stable surface, free from deflection and movement, it will be necessary to over lay the existing board with water-resistant plyboard to a minimum 18mm thickness, laid with staggered joints.
 Also battens to support the boards should be fixed to the base substrate at 300mm centres and then install the insulating layer and over-laying boards prior to tiling.

 NB: Do not proceed to fixing tiles if after all preparatory measures have been taken the floating floor still shows signs of deflection or movement likely to exceed the rigidity required by the ceramic tiles when subject to the anticipated loading.

-Use Palace Flexi-grout for joints from 3mm up to 20mm wide.
-In situations where heavy trafficking is likely to result in more movement, flexi-grout mixed with Palaflex additive (pre-diluted 1:1 with water) will provide even greater movement tolerance.
+Use Ultra Tilefix grout for joints from 3mm up to 20mm wide.
+In situations where heavy trafficking is likely to result in more movement, care should be taken to use the correct type of grout with an higher polymer content.
 Note all polymer modified grouts should be cleaned from tile surfaces within 1 hour of being applied as they can be extremely difficult to remove when set.

 It is essential to ensure that the full perimeter of all floating floors is sealed with a silicone sealant based movement joint to a minimum of 6mm width (In accordance with BS 5385: Part 3 – 1989, clause 19 to 23).